 HZICC: Hangzhou Weaves Global Bonds Through Sister Cities

-HANGZHOU, China, July 29, 2025 /PRNewswire/ -- Three-year-old Yu Shuya of Hangzhou proudly donned his Brazil jersey to greet 42-year-old Brazilian lawyer and rising political star, Renato de Almeida Freitas Junior.
+HANGZHOU, China, Aug.
+3, 2025 /PRNewswire/ -- Three-year-old Yu Shuya of Hangzhou proudly donned his Brazil jersey to greet 42-year-old Brazilian lawyer and rising political star, Renato de Almeida Freitas Junior.
 The excited boy instantly liked his first-time visitor over football.
-Deeply touched by this genuine warmth, Renato said later, "Hangzhou residents are just as hospitable as Brazilians!
+Deeply touched by this genuine warmth, Renato said later, "Hangzhou residents are just as hospitable as Brazilians!"

 Talking about Hangzhou's sister-city ties with Curitiba since 2001, Renato expressed full confidence that football could bring the cities closer.
 He envisioned joint grassroots training programs for coaches, players or youth teams.